green-coding-solutions/green-metrics-tool/README.md

 `sudo apt dist-upgrade -y`

-`sudo apt install postgresql python3 python3-pip gunicorn nginx docker.io libpq-dev python-dev postgresql-contrib -y`
+`sudo apt install postgresql python3 python3-pip gunicorn nginx libpq-dev python-dev postgresql-contrib -y`

 `pip3 install psycopg2 flask`

 ### Docker
-Docker config should be finished right after installing through apt.
+Docker provides a great installation help on their website that will probably be more up2date than this readme: https://docs.docker.com/engine/install/

+However, we provide here what we typed in on our Ubuntu system, but be sure to double check on the official website.
+Especially if you are not running Ubuntu.

+#### Base install

+`sudo apt remove docker docker-engine docker.io containerd runc`

+`sudo apt-get install ca-certificates curl gnupg lsb-release`

+`curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg`

+`echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null`

+`sudo apt update`

+`sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin`

 You can check if all is working fine by running `docker stats`.
-It should output a "top" like view, which is empty for now.
+It should connect to the docker daemon and output a "top" like view, which is empty for now.

+#### Rootless mode (strongly recommended)

 If you want rootless mode however be sure to follow the instructions here: https://docs.docker.com/engine/security/rootless/ After running the dockerd-rootless-setuptool.sh script, you may need to add some lines to your .bashrc file.